DSG-UniFE/ramp/deployment/README.md

 For node 1 since RAMP is already running from the RAMP main window you only need to launch the SDN Client by selecting `SDNControllerClient` and press the button `start selected client` in the Applications section.

-It will ask you the root password used to make working the OS Routing Mode that will work on the local ip tables.
+It will ask you the root password used to make the OS Routing Mode working that will create a manage several local ip tables.
 The source code of this feature is contained in the OSRoutingManager.java.

 For node 2 and node 3 you need first run RAMP on each node and after that launch only the SDNControllerClient application.